stellar-deprecated/docs/guides/concepts/test-net.md

     [Stellar Core's core performance document](https://github.com/stellar/stellar-core/blob/master/performance-eval.md#networks-to-test-against).
 * High availability test infrastructure - SDF makes no guarantees around the availability of the testnet.
-* Long term storage of data on the network - [the network is ephemeral, and resets perodically](periodic-reset-of-testnet-data)
+* Long term storage of data on the network - [the network is ephemeral, and resets perodically](test-net.md#periodic-reset-of-testnet-data).
 * Your test infrastructure requires more control over the test environment, such as:
   * The ability to set the data reset frequency.